smiffy6969/razor-naff/README.md

 ## Custom Properties/Methods

-When creating custom properties, please ensure you keep away from using the following names, as these will clash with default properties...
+When creating custom properties, please ensure you keep away from using the following names, as these will clash with default properties/methods...

 * host
 * template